gecio/gecio.github.io/docs/_imke/clusterlifecycle/upgradingacluster/index.en.md

 ![Step 2](update_2a.png)

-It is recommend to select `Upgrade Node Deployments`, as this will upgrade the worker-nodes as well:
+It is recommended to select `Upgrade Machine Deployments`, as this will upgrade the worker-nodes as well:

 ![Step 2](update_2b.png)

 Now iMKE automatically updates the master and optionally the worker nodes as well, and we are done with this step.

 ## The Nodes

-If the master has been updated without upgrading the Node Deployments or if a scheduled maintenance of the iMKE platform has led to an implicit upgrade of the master (normally this just updates a patchlevel), we must still update the nodes.
+If the master has been updated without upgrading the Machine Deployments or if a scheduled maintenance of the iMKE platform has led to an implicit upgrade of the master (normally this just updates a patchlevel), we must still update the nodes.
 The iMKE web interface can help us here as well.